Carpology

-Carpology would have, finally, from the results obtained from the study of the fruits and seeds obtained in one place, two objectives: the first, to reconstruct the evolution of a certain plant species; and, the second, to recreate what the landscape was like and, therefore, its flora and fauna.
+Carpology pursues two objectives: to reconstruct the evolution of a certain plant species; and to recreate the landscape and, thus, its flora and fauna.

-For the data that this discipline is capable of obtaining, it is considered "auxiliary" for others such as archeology.
-Among other things, carpology can distinguish between indigenous seeds of an area and those that have been domesticated for human cultivation.
-From here, a reconstruction of the landscape flora can be extrapolated, always bearing in mind how destructive anthropic action is.
+Carpology data is considered "auxiliary" for fields such as archeology.
+Among other things, carpology can distinguish between indigenous seeds and those that have been domesticated for human cultivation.
+Landscape flora can be extrapolated.

-Currently there are numerous research centers with carpology departments.
+Numerous research centers host carpology departments.
 France, the United Kingdom, the Netherlands, Belgium or Germany are the European states with the longest history of this discipline.
-Despite this, there are also teams and personnel dedicated to carpology in Spain or Italy.
-It is an expanding science.
+Teams are dedicated to carpology also in Spain and Italy.

-Currently, many of these teams are carrying out research work in different places such as Syria, Lebanon, Algeria, or Tunisia.
-These works linked to archeology with very satisfactory results in terms of the recovered carpological materials, ruin the ancient theories that affirmed that it was a science limited to wetlands due to conservation.
+Teams carry out research in places such as Syria, Lebanon, Algeria, or Tunisia.
+This work linked to archeology by exploiting carpological materials.